q3769/semver-maven-plugin/README.md

 mvn semver:set-current -Dsemver=1.2.3-beta
 ```

-sets the value of the version element of the pom.xml file to be `1.2.3-beta`, regardless of the existing value
+sets the value of the version element of the pom.xml file to be `1.2.3-beta`, regardless of the original POM version's value

 ### Increment normal version number